 Inside the office, Charles serves on the Firm's Management Committee, is the former chair of the Firm’s Client Development Committee, is a former co-chair of the Firm’s Recruiting Committee, and is a past recipient of the Firm’s annual pro bono award.

-Outside of the office, Charles coaches flag football for 7-9 year olds at the Salvation Army, serves on the Board of Visitors at the University of North Carolina at Chapel Hill (where he chairs the state relations committee), the Board of Directors for Justice Matters, and is an active member of F3 Raleigh.
+Outside of the office, Charles coaches flag football for 7-9 year olds at the Salvation Army.
+He previously served on the Board of Visitors at the University of North Carolina at Chapel Hill (where he chaired the state relations committee) and on the Board of Directors for Justice Matters.
 He and his wife, Fraley, have three children.

 Charles has long been active in music.
 He writes occasional music columns for Walter magazine, and he continues to write and perform original independent rock music with the Balsa Gliders.